 Vitamin C helps the body absorb iron better, but also may help with getting rid of lead.
 Foods rich in vitamin C include:

 - Citrus fruits, such as oranges and grapefruit

 - Other fruits such as kiwi, strawberries and melon

 Here is a sample menu to help incorporate these nutrient recommendations into your daily diet.

-- Breakfast: Iron-fortified cereal made with low-fat or fat-free milk and topped with raisins
+- Breakfast: Iron-fortified cereal with low-fat or fat-free milk, topped with raisins

 - Snack: Orange slices